fabiomascarenhas/fabiomascarenhas.github.com/index.en.md

 the [Lua programming language](http://www.lua.org) community sinze 2003 and author of several free software libraries.

-*"Os programas que usamos para conjurar processos são como os feitiços de um feiticeiro.
-Eles são cuidadosamente compostos a partir de expressões simbólicas em linguagens de programação arcanas e esotéricas que prescrevem as tarefas que queremos que nossos processos executem."* &mdash; Abelson, Sussman e Sussman. [*Structure and interpretation of Computer Programs*](http://mitpress.mit.edu/sicp/).
+*"The programs we use to conjure processes are like a sorcerer's spells.
+They are carefully composed from symbolic expressions in arcane and esoteric *programming languages* that prescribe the tasks we want our processes to perform."* &mdash; Abelson, Sussman, and Sussman. [*Structure and interpretation of Computer Programs*](http://mitpress.mit.edu/sicp/).

 </div>
 </div>